hashkrish/se2001-notes/README.md

 # System Commands Notes

 ## Contribution

-- If you found any issue or better way of explaination, feel free to raise an issue or pull request
+- If you found any issue or better way of explanation, feel free to raise an issue or pull request.